-There are many possibilities when it comes to incorporating dynamic content with your Primer lightboxes.
+There are many possibilities when it comes to incorporating dynamic content with your lightboxes.
 For starters, you can add text from URL parameters to your lightboxes.
 Here are some ways you can use URL parameter text with your lightboxes:

 - Welcome email subscribers by name.